NHSDigital/nhs-notify/docs/adr/adr-005-git-docs.md

 - /docs folder to hold relevant technical documentation for the code in that repository
 - Utilise this instead of internal confluence repositories
 - Markdown as standard
-- github pages for build and deploy
+- GitHub pages for build and deploy
 - Just the docs as the standard theme